 - When your Apple Watch is locked, appears on the watch face.

 - When Do Not Disturb is on, appears on the watch face.
 To turn this feature off, swipe up on the watch face, then tap .

 For third-party apps, notifications are delivered only if your paired iPhone is also connected to a network.

-How to fix ‘No message notifications sound when iPhone is locked’
+How to fix ‘No notification sounds on iPhone when locked’

-If iPad or iPhone message notification sound is not working, meaning if your iPhone (or iPad) does not let you know when you receive an incoming text message (e.g., iMessage),check here how to fix this:
+If iPad or iPhone notifications sound not working, meaning if your iPhone (or iPad) does not let you know when you receive an incoming text message (e.g., iMessage), check here how to fix this:

 - Make sure that you do not have ‘Do Not Disturb‘ turned on.
 Check this by going to Settings > Do Not Disturb.
 Set this to ‘Off‘.

 - Make sure that ‘Do Not Disturb‘ is not turned on for any particular contacts.
 To check this, launch the Messages app where you can see your messages.
 Does any message have any moon sign?
 If there is, this means that you enabled ‘Do Not Disturb‘ for that contact.
 Do disable this, tab ‘Details‘ and turn off ‘Do Not Disturb‘.